rohit163/GreenDeck-Project/README.md

 # GreenDeck-Project
-## Git clone the repository and do npm run dev
+## Git clone the repository and do 'npm run dev'